About the Commonwealth War Graves Commission records

 The records are still a vital part of the work the Commission does today.

 Find out about the changes we make and how to tell us about an error

-- The accuracy of our records is very important to us and we make corrections to the casualty details on our website on a daily basis.
+- The accuracy of the records we maintain is very important to us and we make corrections to the casualty details on our website on a daily basis.

 - We no longer make any amendments to our original documents.